fbsamples/workplace-platform-samples/ThanksBot/README.md

 ## Database Setup

 This bot uses a Postgres database for storing previous thanks events.
-To use the bot, create a database table table with the following fields:
+To use the bot, create a database table with the following fields:

 * `create_date` (date)
 * `permalink_url` (text)